cyphunk/wannaplay/README.txt

 whose personal gain should be examined.
 Because suggesting this is only as absurd as suggesting Dries built his project with intent to harm.

+# Amendment Oct 16 2014

+Someone from the audience at HAU1 on Oct 15 read a statement from the CEO of Gindr concerning features added in a recent update and noted that the software would now allow for location "tribes".
+He found this interesting as a Gay man of color living in an environment that accepts him partially but leaves him and others dealing with different forms of segregation.
+While the features added to Grindr do lead to interesting discussions around inclusion and segregation within communities it also brings us to the topic of social engineering through code.

+When I describe the false safety we place on Grindr and other location based digital communities, illustrated by the example of recent disclosures on how to track members in the Grindr community, I've been asked if I'm blaming the users.
+While this does serve as a warning if there is any indictment it lay with developers and not the users.

+We are slowly moving the responsibility for the construction of social behaviour and good citizenry from the hands of policy makers to the hands of engineers.
+Where city planners build parks and rebuild roads engineers devise UI models, reputation schemes and collectives.
+In this environment ethics and concerns of morality are left to market will.
+A place where corrections are made only after injustice has been served.
+This can be seen in Grindr's response to the Wannaplay project, in Tindr and Grindr's response to the tracking issue.

+In an increasingly digital world, one built by mostly male engineers, the question of capitalist drive of social structures seems mute.
+With digital neoliberalism a given, rather than discussing post-privacy we should be defining post-existentialism.

 This work by Nathan Andrew Fain is licensed under the